 The intent of a query

-Features and patterns that might indicate the intent of a query may be identified for each line on a page as well.
+Features and patterns that might indicate the intent of a query may be identified for each line on a page.

 Some examples of features used to identify the intent of a query: